-The Smart Testing methodology is developed based on the objectives of efficiency of testing and reduction of volume of testing.
+The Smart Testing methodology is developed based on the objectives of efficiency of testing and reduction of the number of tests and tested volumes.
 To reach those objectives, some guiding principles are first defined, based on which the actual methodology will be developed.
-The methodology is composed of two Scoring Systems to determine when and what to test, and two test regimes to diminish the number and volume of tests.
+The methodology is composed of two Scoring Systems to determine when and what to test, and two test regimes to diminish the number of tests and tested volumes.